rng-guy/NFSMWBartender/README.txt

    scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those scripted cops.
-To circumvent this issue, set the "ForceHeatLevel" VltEd parameter of the event in question to the Heat level you are aiming for instead of using short transition timers (wherever possible).
+To circumvent this issue, set the "ForceHeatLevel" VltEd parameter of the event in question to the Heat level you are aiming for instead of using short Heat transition timers (wherever possible).

  • Until the HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning.
 This happens if these spawns pushed the total number of active cops in